 Brand Resource

-Let’s do VRIO analysis for “Brand” resource.
+Let’s do VRIO analysis for the “Brand” resource.

 - Is it valuable?
 People recognize it.
 But thinking about different markets, we could do an even better job here.

 - Is it rare?
+Not really, most companies promote their brand

 - Is it inimitable?
 We have a trademark.